 I replied – The key is to market the job at the right places, making the job description as broad as you can, focusing on candidates with previous remote work experience & listing the right kind of job perks.

-It’s hard to hire A+ talent for your team, especially if it’s a remote team.
+BUT it’s definitely hard to hire A+ talent for your team, especially if it’s a remote marketing team.
 Here is a running list of unique tactics to find your next top 1% remote employee.

-- Actively reach out to potential candidates.
 For this, you need to have a list of ideal companies and job titles.
-In the case of SEO, we realised our kinds of hires had job title as SEO Strategist (spend 80% of your time here).
+In the case of SEO, we realised our kinds of hires had job title as SEO Strategist (Spend 80% of the time there)